 |3.1 mi.
 North of Central Somerset Village|

-Look through this table to see boat operators that offer snorkeling.
+Take some time to look through this table to read more about boat trips and day sails that offer snorkeling.

 |Captain Kirk's Coral Reef Adventures||(441) 747-2204||Central Somerset Village|

 If you looking for a place offering snorkeling excursions, rentals, or other services, you might want to check with Dive Bermuda.
 From the beautiful coral reef to the mysterious ship wrecks, this operator wants its guests to see it all.
 If you can't dive, that isn't a problem, because they also offer daily snorkeling excursions that focus solely on this sport.
 They are found in Southampton Parish, easily reached by taxi Southeast of central Somerset Village.

 A second company catering to snorkelers is Snorkel Bermuda.
 Bermuda's only two hour shipwreck snorkel trip, this operation is a great choice when you have a limited amount of time to spend snorkeling but still want to make sure you get to see the best sites available.
 Sure, you can stick to the shore, but why would you when you can explore a mysterious ship wreck?